 I first met Heidi Tait and her husband, Brett Tait, on the cliffs above Maroubra Beach in Sydney on a warm morning in August.
 We chose this location for our film shoot because it was close to where they’d parked their caravan for the night.
 The pair were making their way from their home in Airlie Beach, Queensland, to Margaret River in Western Australia, where the Tangaroa Blue Foundation – a not-for-profit dedicated to marine debris removal and prevention – is headquartered.
 Heidi is its co-founder and CEO.

 It’s no surprise that the leaders of this hands-on, community-focused organisation are taking the long road to WA.
 Heidi and Brett (the organisation’s business development manager) will be visiting some of its outreach project hubs and checking in with key personnel along the way.
-Today, however, they’ve made time to catch up with Australian Geographic to capture a short video,in which Heidi talks about one of their most important initiatives – the one that attracted our $30,000 silver tier funding award.
+Today, however, they’ve made time to catch up with Australian Geographic to capture a short video, in which Heidi talks about one of their most important initiatives – the one that attracted our $30,000 silver tier funding award.

-the origins of various types of litter.
+The Australian Marine Debris Initiative (AMDI) is a network of volunteers, communities and organisations who contribute data to an online hub that records detailed information about marine debris collected during clean-ups.
+Armed with this knowledge, they then work towards solutions to identify the origins of various types of litter.
 The AMDI database is the Southern Hemisphere’s largest database of marine debris, with more than 27 million litter items recorded at 4700 clean-up sites since 2004.
 The database has contributed to 350 source reduction plans, which identify patterns and common litter sources to create effective prevention strategies.

 “AMDI helps communities look after their own coastal environments by providing resources and support programs,” Heidi says.
 “We collaborate with industry and government to create change on a large scale.
 Ocean health is under siege from marine debris, and a coordinated response is often missing, resulting in duplication of effort between organisations and inefficient use of resources.”